facebook

 Compare our rates to other providers

-If you are planning to lay off employees in the state of California, you will need to make sure that you comply with all regulations pertaining to the Worker Adjustment and Retraining Notification Act (commonly known as the WARN Act).
+If you plan to lay off employees in the state of California, you must ensure compliance with all regulations related to the Worker Adjustment and Retraining Notification Act (commonly known as the WARN Act).
 This will ensure that your employees are treated fairly and that you are not penalized for your layoff or reduction in force (RIF) event.

-To understand how to comply with the WARN Act in California, we will have to look at three different areas:
+To understand how to comply with the WARN Act in California in 2025 (and beyond), we will look at three different areas:

 • The federal WARN Act requirements